selimkayali/ArvatoV6/Readme.md

 Credit Card Validation API
 Application created with latest stable version of .NET 6 sdk.
 There is an POST endpoit for handling the credit card information.
 Input validations completed with _FluentValidation_, business validations completed manually.
 Luhn algorithm helped me for calculating card number division by 10.
-Application is containerized and host Docker Hub please use "docker run -p 8080:80 -d selimkayali/arvatov6" command to download image and serve the api from http://localhost:8080/api/cardValidation.
+Application is containerized and pushed to Docker Hub.
+Please use "docker run -p 8080:80 -d selimkayali/arvatov6" command on your terminal application to download image and run/serve the application on http://localhost:8080/api/cardValidation.

 You can use this payload for making a Post request and getting result.